Updated on 2024.10.01

 What can be done?

 Besides LLVM we attempted once to generate a disassembler module for the Hexagon architecture (a DSP architecture from Qualcomm).
 But instead of LLVM, we used the ISA PDF for our first try.
 We parsed it and generated the decoding tables for the instructions.
 This worked, but was a little messy.
 Parsing PDF files is not fun and as soon as the PDF file changes somehow, stuff is broken again.
 Also, it is hard to test if you actually extracted the encoding information from the PDF correctly.
-Because it is hard to check.
-Comparing every instruction to the PDF is not really a fun task.

 Our second attempt uses LLVM.
 LLVM provides a way to get the definitions of an architecture in JSON format (llvm-tblgen --dump-json).
 The JSON dump has all the details about instructions you can wish for.
 Opcodes, operand types, read/write info and more.
 Pretty much anything you could wish for.
 With this experience we decided that LLVM proved to be a good source for disassembler generation.